 SCCM seems to be growing from strength to strength, with all of the great features and capabilities I have written about it comes as no surprise.
 The fact we all work daily on Windows and must purchase the OS licenses also makes licensing SCCM pretty convincing.
 As stated numerous times in this post, using a Microsoft deployment tool to deploy Microsoft products does make sense and it’s clear to see that SCCM is dominating in the enterprise deployment space.

-The application problem is an ongoing headache for every organization, but it can be more manageable by standardizing your packaging and using a tool like App-V to move your application deployments into modern day!
+The application problem is an ongoing headache for every organization, but it can be more manageable by standardizing your packaging and using a tool like App-V to move your application deployments into the modern day!
 No more install related reboots, no more application conflicts, no more getting tied to a single deployment tool, and no more helpdesk tickets for broken installs or install failures.
 Go ahead, take the next step ☺

 ABOUT THE AUTHOR